comunica/Article-SSWS2020-AMF/content/evaluation.md

 However, once this first results comes in, the arrival rate becomes much higher compared to the other algorithms.
 This delay for the BGP-based algorithms is caused by the higher download times for large AMFs, and explains the higher or equal evaluation times for 5 of the 20 queries.

+[](#http_requests_cache) shows the BGP-based algorithms significantly lower the number of required HTTP requests, which explains the significant reduction in query execution times.
+This allows the NGINX cache hit rate to slightly increase compared to the regular and triple-based TPF algorithms, since fewer requests are made, which lowers the number of required cache evictions.

 Based on these results, we confirm that there is _no statistically significant difference_ between the evaluation times of the triple-based AMF algorithm, and not using AMF metadata at all (_p-value: 0.9318_).